 Lead in Denver’s Drinking Water

 Lead enters tap water through old lead service pipes and lead-containing plumbing.
 10% of taps test for lead in Denver, had concentrations over 6.7 parts.
-To make matters worse, houses built after 1986 were most likely built with lead plumbing and lead fixtures.
+To make matters worse, houses built before 1986 were most likely built with lead plumbing and lead fixtures.
 EPA and CDC both recognize that there is no safe level of lead, especially for children.

 Chromium 6 in Denver’s Drinking Water